mlflow-oidc/mlflow-migration/databricks_notebooks/README.md

 ## Databricks notebooks

 There are two types of notebooks:
-* Standard widget-based notebooks that call the MLflow Export Import API.
+* Standard widget-based notebooks that call the MLflow Migration API.
 * Console script notebooks that use the shell to call the standard call Python scripts specified [here](https://github.com/mlflow-oidc/mlflow-migration/blob/master/setup.py#L35).
 Slightly experimental.

 ### Standard widget-based notebooks